mmercan/Turquoise.HealthChecks/HealthChecks/Turquoise.HealthChecks.Common/docs/readme.md

 # Turquoise.HealthChecks.Common
-this contains some basic healthcheck extensions and some extensions to for outputs
+this package contains some basic healthcheck extensions and some extensions to for outputs